Ciela2002/encrypty-chan/ENCRYPTION_DETAILS.md

 $$P_{invalid} \leq 2^{-t}$$

 Where $t$ is the tag length (128 bits in our AES-GCM implementation).
 That's a 1 in 340 undecillion chance of a forgery slipping through.
-I think we're covered.
+I think we're covered. i mean if your dad have a quantum pc to acces your shady files ur fuck but yeah.

 ### Practical Benefits: Why This Matters